-When compared nationally by region, Benedictine's tuition, fees and room and board costs are about 32 percent less than the highest private nonprofit four-year college in the United States, according to a 2011-2012 published tuition and fee costs report by College Board on "Trends in College Pricing."
+When compared nationally by region, Benedictine's tuition, fees and room and board costs are about 30 percent less than the highest average private nonprofit four-year college in the United States, according to a 2014-2015 published tuition and fee costs report by College Board on "Trends in College Pricing."
 On average, students borrow less than $20,000 in federal student loans to complete a Benedictine undergraduate degree.
 The national average student loan debt for 2013 graduates is $35,000, according to a CNNMoney Report.

 Committed to Assisting Students